Clasp technology to knot homology via the affine Grassmannian: Introduction

-In the last few years several papers dealing with categorified Jones-Wenzl projectors (and clasps more generally) have appeared.
-We briefly recall some of these and their relation to our work.

-In \cite{Roz} Rozansky categorified the Jones-Wenzl projectors within Bar-Natan's graphical formulation of Khovanov homology \cite{BN1}.
+Rozansky \cite{Roz} categorified the Jones-Wenzl projectors within Bar-Natan's graphical formulation of Khovanov homology.
 In this setup the 1-morphisms are tangles and 2-morphisms are cobordisms modulo certain relations.
-His construction is essentially the same as ours in that the projectors are defined as infinite braids.
-However, since he only considers the $\sl_2$ case, the braid group actions are simpler and the infinite braids easier to deal with.
+He constructs the Jones-Wenzl projectors as infinite braids (as far as we know this is the first place that such an infinite braid construction appears).

-Independently, Cooper and Krushkal \cite{CoK} also categorify the Jones-Wenzl projectors within Bar-Natan's setup using a recursive definition of the projectors (incidentally, such recursive descriptions have also been written down for $\sl_3$ clasps, see for instance \cite{Kim}).
-In the case of two strands, they describe the projector explicitly \cite[Sec.
+Cooper and Krushkal \cite{CoK} independently categorified the Jones-Wenzl projectors within Bar-Natan's setup using a recursive definition of the projectors.
+In the case of two strands, they describe the projector explicitly \cite[Sect.
 4.1]{CoK} as a complex which is very similar to that in (\ref{eq:tempcpx}).
 Indeed, if we depict $\F_2$ as a cap and $\E_2$ as a cup then (\ref{eq:tempcpx}) can be identified with the (dual) of their complex.
-Various follow up computations can be found in \cite{CHK}.

-One should be able to categorify the $\sl_\infty$-module $\Lambda_q^{\infty}(\k^{2 \infty})^{\otimes 2}$ using Bar-Natan's setup mentioned above.
-Having done this, it will not be hard to show that the constructions in this paper agree with the Jones-Wenzl projectors from \cite{Roz,CoK}.

-In \cite{Ros} Rose works within the Morrison-Nieh \cite{MN} formulation of $\sl_3$ knot homology to categorify $\sl_3$ clasps.
-Again, one should be able to categorify $\Lambda_q^{\infty}(\k^{2 \infty})^{\otimes 3}$ in this Morrison-Nieh framework.
-Then the clasps constructed by Rose will be recovered from the construction in this paper.

-More generally, one could try to replace tangles with webs and cobordisms with foams.
-Working with the right setup one should be able to categorify $\Lambda_q^{\infty}(\k^{2 \infty})^{\otimes m}$ for any $m$.
-The precise relationship between webs and $\sl_\infty$ (at the decategorified level) will be spelled out in \cite{CKM} using skew Howe duality.